Victor Valois: Career

+From April 1876 to September 1878, Valois commanded the gunboat Nautilus on a lengthy deployment to East Asian waters.

 Valois commanded the corvette SMS Victoria (France, 1863) in February 1881 on a cruise to Liberia to protest a native attack on the shipwrecked crew of a German merchant ship.
 He exacted a monetary fine from the Liberian government and shelled the village of the natives involved in the attack.